voxpupuli/puppet-bareos/REFERENCE.md

 ### <a name="bareos--director--catalog"></a>`bareos::director::catalog`

-To define in what database to keep the list of files and the Volume names where they are backed up.
-Most people only use a single catalog.
-It is possible, however not adviced and not supported to use multiple catalogs.
+The Catalog Resource defines what catalog to use for the current job.
+The catalog is the database that keeps the list of files and the Volume names where they are backed up.
+It is possible, however not advised or supported, to use multiple catalogs.

 #### Parameters